tlazenka/swona/README.md

 # Swona

 A Swift port of the lovely [Siilinkari](https://github.com/komu/siilinkari).
-Swona is a teeny language and compiler in pure Swift (excluding Foundation and XCTest for the tests, and [Linenoise-Swift](https://github.com/andybest/linenoise-swift) for the REPL).

 ## Launch the REPL